Fats, Oils, and Grease Disposal

 When fats, oils, and grease are released into the sewer lines, they can seriously degrade the collection system’s ability to remove waste.
 They may also lead to costly home plumbing repairs.

-New Braunfels Utilities offers FREE grease collection bags at our Main Plaza Office, located at 263 Main Plaza, New Braunfels, Texas 78130.
+New Braunfels Utilities offers FREE grease collection bags at our Customer Solutions Center, located at 1488 S Seguin Ave, New Braunfels, Texas 78130.

 Why should you properly dispose of fats, oils, and grease?